developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 ## HTMLStyles
 ### CaretWidth
-**Applies to Webkit on Windows Mobile or Windows CE only**.
+**Applies to Windows Mobile/CE with Webkit only**.
 Specifies the width (in pixels) of the textbox / text-area caret.
 Accepts values from 1-5.
 If unspecified, a default value of "1" will be entered.

 **Possible Values**: